 Toll-Free Overview

-The SMS/800 Toll-Free Number (TFN) Registry is the database for the management and administration of Toll-Free Numbers in the North American Numbering Plan (NANP), and the authoritative directory for Toll-Free Numbers.
-The Toll-Free Number database is accessed by Toll-Free Service Providers (also known as Responsible Organizations [RespOrgs]) for reserving and managing Toll-Free Numbers (see ATIS-0417001-003, Industry Guidelines for Toll-Free Number Administration [Ref 2]).
-The RespOrg has been designated by the FCC as the agent for the subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number (TFN) Registry.
-Reservation, assignment, or activation of Toll-Free Numbers may only be made by a RespOrg based upon negotiations with a specific prospective Customer.
-Toll-Free Numbers are assigned by RespOrgs to their Customers from a common pool of available numbers.
+The Toll-Free Number Registry (TFNR) is the database for the management and administration of Toll-Free Numbers (TFNs) in the North American Numbering Plan (NANP), and the authoritative directory for TFNs.
+The TFN database is accessed by Toll-Free Service Providers (also known as Responsible Organizations [RespOrgs]) for reserving and managing TFNs (see ATIS-0417001-003 [Ref 2]).
+The RespOrg has been designated by the FCC as the agent for the subscriber to obtain, manage and administer TFNs and provide routing reference information in the TFNR.
+Reservation, assignment, or activation of TFNs may only be made by a RespOrg based upon negotiations with a specific prospective Customer.
+TFNs are assigned by RespOrgs to their Customers from a common pool of available numbers.

-To become a RespOrg, the Toll-Free Service Provider must complete the following process:

-Online application (including deposit): Any person, company, or organization that can demonstrate the required skills and financial responsibility for managing Toll-Free Numbers can apply to become a Toll-Free Service Provider (RespOrg) in the SMS/800 Toll-Free Number Registry.

-Training: Attend a SMS/800 Toll-Free Number Registry class or self-train with materials about Toll-Free.

-Successful completion of an exam on Toll-Free Industry practices: The exam includes knowledge of customer records, number administration, and service provisioning.
-After the exam is passed, the applicant will be certified as a Toll-Free Service Provider (RespOrg).
-A RespOrg ID will be assigned.

-Each RespOrg is identified by a 5-character code (RespOrg ID) provided by the SMS/800 Toll-Free Number (TFN) Registry administrator.
-Every Toll-Free Number that resides in the SMS/800 Toll-Free Number (TFN) Registry must have an associated RespOrg ID.
-The SMS/800 Toll-Free Number (TFN) Registry Help Desk maintains and publishes the contact information associated with each operational RespOrg ID.

 Toll-Free Number Assignment